AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 // connectors in data
 {"id": "4", "name": "resolution", parent:"2", "actualStart": 400000, "actualEnd": 800000, "connectTo": "5", "connectorType": "FinishStart"},
 ```

-Also it is possible to configure the connector view:

-'''
-//dashed line

-'''

 {sample :width 690 :height 180}GANTT\_Chart\_06{sample}